-This course is about gaining an understanding of how small and medium sized businesses work and interact with each other.
-You will look, in detail, at aspects of business such as business structure, finance, marketing and advertising.
+This course is about gaining an understanding of how micro, small and medium sized businesses work and interact with each other.
+You will look, in detail, at aspects of business such as business structure, business aims, finance, marketing, advertising and the internal and external factors that affect an enterprise's success.